18F/site-scanning-dashboard/README.md

 ## How to edit the list of domains to display

-The `_config.yml` file has a list of domains called `domainlist`, and a list of where to get the scan data under `jekyll_get`.
-Add an entry to both lists for each domain you want to be in there.
+The `_config.yml` file has a list of domains called `domainlist`.
+Change that list to change what domains are displayed.

 Once you have updated these, you will need to do a build/deploy to see the changes.

+## How to edit where the site-scanner site lives

+Right now this is hardcoded to a temporary location.
+You can configure this by editing the `_config.yml` file and setting the `scanner_url` to be the new location.
+Make sure there is a `/` at the end of the URL.

 Have fun!